vijayvulava/geochem/_sources/71RadioIsotopes.md

 N = (N+D) e^{-\lambda t}
 ```

-If we assume that the $D$ is not a radioisotope, we can simplify Eq. {eq}`radio-decay-equation` to determine the number of daughter atoms formed as the parent atoms decay as follows:
+Suppose we assume that the $D$ is not a radioisotope.
+In that case, we can simplify Eq. {eq}`radio-decay-equation` to determine the number of daughter atoms formed as the parent atoms decay as follows:

 ```{math}
 :label: